 A new addition to Williamsburg Culinary Scene – Located in The Williamsburg Hotel.
 There is a focus on fresh seasonal options.
 I am yet to visit but it’s on my list for High Tea.
 This new addition does not have a good rep among yelpers however I am even more intrigued to visit.

 - WAGYU BEEF BURGER

 - POTATO GNOCCHI

 - FLOURLESS CHOCOLATE CAKE (my fave)

 Brasserie Séoul (Lunch & Dinner)

 300 Schmererhorn Street, Brooklyn NY 11217

-This has been on my list for a while mainly because of Chef Kang who was the Chef at Bistro Petit before it closed (which I loved), but with so many places to try I haven’t made it there as of yet.
+This has been on my list for a while mainly because of Chef Kang who was the Chef at Bistro Petit before it closed (which I loved), but with so many places to try, I haven’t made it there as of yet.
 As a newcomer on NYC Restaurant Week list, I am excited; finally!
 I am a bit disappointed that they have re-launched recently with interim Chef Joquin Melo however I believe it will totally be worth the trip.
-They have promise to deliver the same attention to detail when it comes to selecting ingredients.
-The website states “The reinvented Brasserie Seoul will offer their signature, artfully crafted French dishes, layered with bold Korean flavors” doesn’t that sound Amazing and makes you want to make a reservation this minute.
+They have promised to deliver the same attention to detail when it comes to selecting ingredients.
+The website states “The reinvented Brasserie Seoul will offer their signature, artfully crafted French dishes, layered with bold Korean flavors” doesn’t that sound amazing and makes you want to make a reservation this minute.